• Home

 We are in a fortunate position in that our travel wash bags stay permanently packed, we never unpack them so it’s easy to zip them up and go.
 Maybe you could get ultra organised like this if you’re a frequent traveller, keep a travel wash kit on standby.

-A wash bag that is fairly water resistant to contain spills and is as flat and lightweight as possible is best.
+A wash bag that is fairly water-resistant to contain spills and is as flat and lightweight as possible is best.
 Many of the hanging “travel” washbags on the market are too bulky, we’ve tried them and binned them.
 This new bag from E Bags is GENIUS!
 For extra peace of mind pack liquids in zip lock bags inside your wash bag.
 There is a video demo of this product on Amazon if you click through to take a closer look.

-eBags Pack-it-Flat Toiletry Kit (Raspberry)
+Buy the eBags Pack-it-Flat Toiletry Kit/ Washbag

 Shoes

-We normally just take trekking or hiking shoes along with waterproof sandals or simple rubber flip flops.
-The packing pouches set at the top of the page has a shoe bag included.
-If your shoes needs are greater or your footwear more precious, one of these double layer shoe bags would be perfect.
+If your shoes needs are greater or your footwear more precious, one of these double-layer shoe bags would be perfect.
 These would be great for cruise packing.

 TIP: If you need to pack formal shoes, stuff them with socks or other small items to hold their shape.